A. LEGISLATION AND RULES

 In February 2020, the First Chamber of the Court of Appeals of Santiago declared the inadmissibility of an appeal brought against an international arbitral award.
 The court found that though the Arbitration Agreement expressly allowed parties to file an appeal against the final award, this provision was incompatible with the ICA Act, which made the request for an annulment the only way available in the Chilean lex fori to challenge an award.

-Subsequently, the losing party submitted a request of complaint against the Justices that rejected their appeal.
-By doing this, Sudamérica’s counsel expected the Supreme Court to overturn the ruling, to grant the appeal and to impose disciplinary sanctions over such board of judges – on the grounds of alleged serious misconduct or abuse.
+Subsequently, the losing party submitted a request of complaintagainst the Justices that rejected their appeal.
+By doing this, Sudamérica’s counsel expected the Supreme Court to overturn the ruling, grant the appeal and impose disciplinary sanctions over the board of judges — on the grounds of alleged serious misconduct or abuse.
 In their view, the judges wrongfully altered their freedom of contract.

 In September 2020, the Supreme Court rejected the request of complaint but acted ex officio to invalidate the ruling issued by the court of appeals.
 Following the principles of contractual freedom, good faith and estoppel, the court concluded that it was permissible for the parties to state in their arbitration agreement whatever means of challenge they deemed appropriate, apart from the request for annulment set out in the ICA Act.

 Whilst this ruling confirms that free agreement of the parties is the cornerstone for international arbitration and the very source of jurisdiction for arbitral tribunals, it equally raises questions on the legal ability of the parties to set aside some aspects of the lex fori.
 Scholarly opinions questioned this Supreme Court’s decision.

 B.2 Tarascona Corporation v.
 Daniel Yarur and Óscar Bretón